 If we look closely and understand the breakdown of red meat and how the hypothesis came about, we can see that it not only has to do with red meat but all the added grains and reduced vegetables.

-Red meat contains heme, which is a molecule that helps carry oxygen through our blood, which gets broken down differently in the body compared to the non-heme we get from plants.
-It is much easier for the body to metabolize heme from red meat and therefore is better absorbed and utilized in the body.
+Red meat like deer contains heme, which is a molecule that helps carry oxygen through our blood, which gets broken down differently in the body compared to the non-heme we get from plants.
+In terms of the venison nutrition facts we cover in this article, itāsĀ much easier for the body to metabolize heme from red meat and therefore is better absorbed and utilized in the body.

-Heme absorption is enhanced by the presence of amino acids and peptides, produced by the breakdown of protein, and is, therefore, the preferred source of iron in the body[*].
+Heme absorption is enhanced by the presence of amino acids and peptides, produced by the breakdown of protein, and is, therefore, the preferred source of iron in the body.

 Breakdown of L-carnitine